WeatherArchive-Bench: Benchmarking Retrieval-Augmented Reasoning for Historical Weather Archives: Experimental Results

-\paragraph{From Retrieval to Reasoning: LLM Performance on Climate-specific QA.} To evaluate how retrieval-augmented LLMs translate historical climate records into actionable insights, we examine their ability to synthesize retrieved passages into coherent, domain-specific answers.
-As shown in Figure~\ref{QA results}, performance varies across metrics.
-Claude-Sonnet-4 achieves the highest lexical fidelity (BLEU: 0.141, F1: 0.497), while Qwen2.5-72B leads in semantic similarity (ROUGE-L: 0.737), reflecting stronger conceptual understanding despite lexical divergence.
-DeepSeek-V3 balances both aspects, offering robust factual grounding and semantic coherence.
-Token-level metrics emphasize the reliability of models with precise lexical alignment, whereas semantic evaluations reveal that open-source frontier models are narrowing the gap with proprietary systems by capturing nuanced reasoning needed for climate-specific queries.
-Overall, these results demonstrate that larger models can effectively integrate retrieved passages, yet generating scientifically accurate answers remains challenging, especially in the context of free-form climate-specific QA, with open-source systems still scaling toward both lexical fidelity and contextual reasoning.
+\textit{From Retrieval to Reasoning: LLM Performance on Climate-specific QA.} We evaluate retrieval-augmented LLMs on their ability to synthesize historical climate news into coherent, domain-specific answers.
+As shown in Figure~\ref{QA results}, retrieval quality has a substantial impact on downstream QA performance, with relevant context consistently improving generation quality across all metrics compared to the no-context setting.
+Lexical and semantic evaluations reveal complementary strengths, indicating that accurate climate-specific QA requires both precise evidence grounding and higher-level reasoning.
+Overall, while larger models can effectively integrate retrieved information, generating scientifically accurate free-form answers from historical archives remains challenging, highlighting persistent gaps in climate-specific reasoning.